kg583/5MAT/5MAT/README.md

 In all, we find ourselves with a *tape* of characters that is repeatedly passed through a FORMAT string, processing each character to make a new copy of the tape.
 While a Turing machine doesn't care about "output" in the human sense, leaving meaningful answers to computations to live on the tape in some particular place, it'd be nice for 5MAT to actually print things to STDOUT.

 We accomplish this by dividing the tape in two: a data section, which remains hidden, and an output section, which is always printed.
 Since output could presumably be any printable text, we'll use `\f` (`0x0C`), the [form feed](https://en.m.wikipedia.org/w/index.php?title=Page_break&useskin=vector#Form_feed) control character, to separate the sections.
-Programs can place the `\f` wherever they like, in particular placing it at the front of the tape to output nothing (perhaps during a lengthy computation step).
+Programs can place the `\f` wherever they like, in particular placing it at the end of the tape to output nothing (perhaps during a lengthy computation step).
 Only the last `\f` is checked by the driver, allowing the program to use earlier copies to further conveniently divide their data sections.

 For convenience, since a vertical spacing character not seen since the days of yore might not play nice with certain text editors, `↡` (`0x21A1`), the Unicode symbol for form feed, may be used in place of `\f`.